All Alone, at the Edge of the Universe... Or Not..? (Project Hail Mary sci-fi book review)

 It’s hard to imagine someone who hasn’t wanted—at some point in their lives—to be an astronaut.

 Scratch that.
-Assuming most people are more like me—the non-science-y sort—and less like actual astronauts—aaaaall about the science stuff—then it’s probably more accurate to say that by and large, most of us have probably dreamed of going out into space.
+Assuming more people are kinda like me—"science is neat (but I don't REALLY understand it"—and less like actual astronauts—aaaaall about the science stuff—then it's probably better to say a lot of us have dreamed of going out into space.
 (As a passenger.
 A salesperson.
 The ship’s cook.
 Whatever.)

-The thing is, we know it’s just a fantasy; in our lifetimes, the tiniest fraction of humanity will venture out into space (whether on a vessel created by NASA and/or its worldwide counterparts, or on something kooky and cool that Elon Musk’s SpaceX team is frantically working on).
+The thing is, we know it’s just a fantasy; in our lifetimes, the tiniest fraction of humanity will venture out into space (whether on a vessel created by NASA and/or its worldwide counterparts, or on something kooky that the SpaceX team is frantically working on).

-But what if—by the strangest sequence of events—you (science-y or not) were to find yourself on a mission to a distant, essentially-uncharted corner of the universe… one member of a tiny three-person team on a cramped little spaceship, and when you wake up, from an induced travel sleep?
-You discover that not only are you the only surviving member(!!!) of this unexpected—and frankly, unbelievable—situation… but that you have no idea who you are, or how you got into this predicament, in the first place.
+But what if—by the strangest sequence of events—you (science-y or not) found yourself on a mission to a distant, essentially-uncharted corner of the universe… one member of a tiny three-person team aboard a cramped little spaceship, and when you woke up, from an induced travel sleep?
+You discovered that not only were you the only surviving member(!!!) of this unexpected—and frankly, unbelievable—situation… but that you had no idea who you are, or how you got into this whole predicament, in the first place.

 _______________